It's a Domestic Doorway - not the Eye of a Needle by Bikka Ora

 "We are surrounded by natural elements like trees, air and water but usually we are just too busy with things of our own human construction to give them much attention.
 I think it is good to have a conscious relation with the elements of nature, especially because we are still largely defined by natural instincts and urges.
 When I invite people to come into close contact with natural elements, they may very well come closer to their own nature."

-Part to Whole by Rebecca Ora
+Part to Whole by Bikka Ora

 To know the spirit of a place is to realize that you are a part of a part and that the whole is made of parts, each of which in a whole.
 You start with the part you are whole in.”